FrozenAssassine/TextControlBox-UWP/README.md

 - Linenumbering
 - Linehighlighter
 - Json to create custom syntaxhighlighting
-- Highly cusomizable
+- Highly customizable

 ## Problems:
-- Multiple longer lines with 5000 characters and more are currently slowing down the rendering
-- Because all the lines are stored in a List the ram usage with a million lines or more is pretty high.
 - Current text limit is 100 million characters
 - Currently there is no textwrapping
+- Not available for Winui3, because I have no idea how to use the CoreTextServicesManager in it

 ## Available languages:
 - Batch